MultiBUGS/MultiBUGS/README.md

 If you use MultiBUGS in your published work, please cite

-Goudie, R. J. B., Turner, R. M., De Angelis, D., Thomas, A. (in press) MultiBUGS: A parallel implementation of the BUGS modelling framework for faster Bayesian inference.
-Journal of Statistical Software. [arXiv:1704.03216](https://arxiv.org/abs/1704.03216)
+Goudie, R. J. B., Turner, R. M., De Angelis, D., Thomas, A. (2020) MultiBUGS: A parallel implementation of the BUGS modelling framework for faster Bayesian inference.
+Journal of Statistical Software, 95(7). [doi:10.18637/jss.v095.i07](https://doi.org/10.18637/jss.v095.i07)

 ## Installation

 See the main [MultiBUGS website](https://www.multibugs.org) for installation instructions of the current released version.
-The current released version of MultiBUGS works only on Windows and requires [Microsoft MPI (MSI-MPI)](https://msdn.microsoft.com/en-us/library/bb524831(v=vs.85).aspx) (>= v8.1).
+The current released version of MultiBUGS works on Windows (with [Microsoft MPI (MSI-MPI)](https://msdn.microsoft.com/en-us/library/bb524831(v=vs.85).aspx), version >=8.1) or Linux.

 ## Pre-built unstable development versions